Two Simple Proofs of M\"uller's Theorem: Abstract

 \section{Abstract}

-Due to M\"{u}ller's theorem, the Kolmogorov complexity of a string was shown to be equal to its quantum Kolmogorov complexity.
+Due to \cite{Muller07,Muller09}, the Kolmogorov complexity of a string was shown to be equal to its quantum Kolmogorov complexity.
 Thus there are no benefits to using quantum mechanics to compress classical information.
 The quantitative amount of information in classical sources is invariant to the physical model used.
 These consequences make this theorem arguably the most important result in the intersection of algorithmic information theory and physics.
 The original proof is quite extensive.
 This paper contains two simple proofs of this theorem.
+This paper also contains new bounds for quantum Kolmogorov complexity with error.